NVIDIA/trt-samples-for-hackathon-cn/cookbook/README.md

 export TRT_COOKBOOK_PATH=/trtcookbook  # NECESSARY!
 cd $TRT_COOKBOOK_PATH
 pip3 install -r requirements.txt
-# For Chinese users, you can add "-i https://pypi.tuna.tsinghua.edu.cn/simple" at the end of command above
+# For China users, you can add "-i https://pypi.tuna.tsinghua.edu.cn/simple" at the end of command above to accelerate downloading
 ```

 + \[Optional\] Prepare the dataset (following the steps in 00-Data/README.md) which some examples need.